2018 Open Call—AHRC-funded Collaborative Doctoral Studentship Proposals for the Science Museums and Archives Consortium

 Successful doctoral candidates are jointly supervised by subject specialists at both their Higher Education Institute (HEI) and at one or more of the institutions of the SMAC Consortium, comprising:

 - BT Archives

-- Science Museum Group (Museum of Science and Industry, National Railway Museum, National Science and Media Museum, Science Museum)
+- Science Museum Group (Science and Industry Museum, National Railway Museum, National Science and Media Museum, Science Museum)

 - The Royal Geographical Society (with the Institute of British Geographers)